sebaeze/ai-agents-with-typescript/README.md

 /* AI Agents follow the ReAct framework, which is described in [ReAct Framework](##reAct-framework). */ The major components of AI Agents are: planning, memory, tools and action.

+## Types of Agents

+Anthropic defines two main categories:
+- Workflow: Systems where the flow is controlled by a pre-defined path.
+- Agents: Systems where LLMs defines the flow dynamically.

+### Workflow Design Patterns

+- Prompt chainning: The final result is obtained by splitting a major work into smaller tasks, which are executed by LLMs in sequence.
+- Routing: The LLM decides the next step to execute in a flow.
+- Parallelization: A software like python, js, etc orchestrates multiple LLMs to execute task in parallel to solve a problem.
+- Orchestrator-worker: A LLM defines the tasks and orquestate multiple LLMs to execute the tasks in parallel to solve a problem.
+- Evaluator-Optimizer: A LLM evaluates the output of other LLMs and provides feedback to improve the result.

+## Major Components of AI Agents

 ### Planning

 This process decompone the work into smaller steps & actions.
 There are several strategies for planning, such as: